nilovelez/pdfjs-viewer-shortcode/readme.md

 Features:

 -   Gutenberg Block and Shortcode
+-   Translation Support (plugin only): Spanish and French included, ready for more languages
 -   Elegant Theme that adapts to dark and light mode (if browser supports dynamic CSS)
 -   Customizable buttons
 -   Page navigation drawer